Disaster Research Ethics (DRE)

 Link to the video on the HumEthNet YouTube Channel here.

-- A qualitative, interview-based study to examine the experiences of members of Research Ethics Boards that are highly experienced in reviewing disaster research protocols in order to better understand ethical issues arising in disaster research and its review, opportunities and obstacles to address these issues, and implications for ethics review of disaster research.
+- Interviews with members of Research Ethics Committees that are experienced in reviewing disaster research protocols in order to better understand ethical issues arising in disaster research and its review, opportunities and obstacles to address these issues, and implications for ethics review of disaster research;